piyushsachdeva/10weeksofcloudops/Week5/README.md

 - [FluentD Log Collector](https://youtu.be/5ofsNyHZwWE)

-We encourage you to ask questions, seek help from the community by posting your queries/question in the help channel after joining our Discord community
+We encourage you to ask questions seek help from the community by posting your queries/questions in the help channel after joining our Discord community.

 🔗 Join our community 👇